vanguyen333/nextjxRouting/README.md

 , we only need to create 2 folders named about and contact.
 We'll create a special file associated with that route segment inside each folder, such as page.js or page.jsx

 2. What is the purpose of route groups, and how can they be created in Next.js?
+16:54 They help organize routes into logical groups.
+    We can crete a route group by enclosing the folder, by enclosing the folder name in parentheses.
 3. What is a dynamic route, and why should we create dynamic routes in web applications?

 First, run the development server: